Ah, the “Internet of Things”.

 For larger retailers, their lack of visibility was more complex.
 Over the last decade, major oil companies have invested heavily in fuel management software in order to improve their operations.
 These technologies gave them insight into certain areas of their operation.
 However, they weren’t able to leverage that data because the technology wasn’t integrated.

 Regaining visibility with Fuelsuite

 Last year, EMS partnered with the industry-leading software developers, DiUS, to collaborate on the creation of Fuelsuite – our cloud-based fuel management system.
 Fuelsuite uses Fuelscan, an IoT Edge solution built on Amazon Web Services technology, to connect all systems together.
 This includes non-fuel system things such as refrigerators, building management and pie machines.

 With Fuelsuite, we were able to revolutionise remote fuel management for Shell’s largest Australian wholesaler, Viva Energy.

 To run a fuel site efficiently, site owners and managers need to be making informed decisions based on accurate, up-to-date data.

 Rather than relying on dated, day-old data, Fuelsuite uses IoT to display real-time fuel site data at your fingertips.

 With Fuelsuite, getting access to real-time inventory information (rather than stockpiling it) allows fuel site managers to make quick, well-informed purchasing decisions.
-This gives you more control over their inventory logistics.
+This gives you more control over your inventory logistics.

 In addition, your whole team gets immediate, real-time alerts when something has gone wrong.
 You have the ability to pounce on a minor tank leak and resolve it swiftly, stopping it from becoming a hazardous, and costly, catastrophe in the future.

 How Fuelsuite disrupted retail petroleum using the IoT